Four-dimensional pseudo-Riemannian homogeneous Ricci solitons: Geometric properties of four-dimensional homogeneous Ricci solitons

-In the Riemannian case, most of the known examples of non-trivial Ricci solitons correspond to K\"ahler metrics ({\em K\"ahler-Ricci solitons}), that is, they admit a K\"ahler structure and equation \eqref{solit} holds for a holomorphic vector field {X} (see \cite{Cao, DW} and references therein).
-However, {\em none of our examples of non-trivial pseudo-Riemannian homogeneous Ricci solitons is K\"ahler}.
-In fact, invariant K\"ahler structures on four-dimensional homogeneous pseudo-Riemannian manifolds with non-trivial isotropy were classified by the present authors in \cite{CF2}.
-Comparing the classification of invariant K\"ahler metrics given in \cite{CF2} with the one of invariant Ricci soliton metrics listed in Theorem~\ref{4dinvsol}, it turns out that the only candidates as K\"ahler-Ricci solitons would be {${\bf 1.1^2:}$ ${\bf 1, 6,7,8}$.} However, in these cases, none of vector fields satisfying \eqref{solit} is holomorphic.
+{\bf Proof.} Invariant pseudo-K\"ahler structures on four-dimensional homogeneous pseudo-Riemannian manifolds with non-trivial isotropy were classified by the present authors in \cite{CF2}.
+Comparing the classification of invariant K\"ahler metrics given in \cite{CF2} with the one of invariant Ricci soliton metrics listed in Theorem~\ref{4dinvsol}, it turns out that the only candidates as K\"ahler-Ricci solitons would be ${\bf 1.1^2:}$ ${\bf 1, 6,7}$.
+However, in these cases, none of vector fields satisfying \eqref{solit} is holomorphic.

 As an example, we report the {computations} for ${\bf 1.1^2.1}$.
 By Theorem~\ref{4dinvsol}, the invariant metric $g$ described in \eqref{first} is a Ricci soliton if and only if $b=0$.
 This is also a K\"ahler metric \cite{CF2}.
 In fact, $g$ is compatible with the two-parameter family of complex structures